NomeGenerico/AssemblyGame/README.md

 This is a game developed in assembly for the computer desingned by ICMC-USP.
-It is a simple Von Neumann computer implementing a RISC instruction set that includes arythimatic, logical, stack, IO, conditional, call, jump, etc.
+It is a simple Von Neumann computer implementing a RISC instruction set that includes arithimatic, logical, stack, IO, conditional, call, jump, etc.

 More info can be found can be found [here](https://github.com/simoesusp/Processador-ICMC/tree/master)

-This game is a sokoban, a type of puzzle game which you solve chalendges by primarely pushing objects around.
+This game is a sokoban, a type of puzzle game which you solve chalendges primarely by pushing objects around.

 The twist of this game will be the exploration of the topologies of diferent 2d manifolds, in which the puzles will reside.